-The increase in gearing ratio during 2019 resulted primarily from increase in bank borrowings for operation.
+The increase in gearing ratio during 2020 resulted primarily from the increase of bank borrowings for operation.

-The externally imposed capital requirement for the Group is in order to maintain its listing on the Stock Exchange it has to have a public float of at least 25% of the shares.
+The externally imposed capital requirements for the Group are in order to maintain its listing on the Stock Exchange it has to have a public float of at least 25% of the shares.

-The Group receives a report from the share registrars weekly on substantial share interests showing the non-public float and it demonstrates continuing compliance with the 25% limit throughout the year.
-As at 31 December 2019, 27.1% of the shares were in public hands.
+The Group receives a report from the share registrars weekly on substantial share interests showing the nonpublic float and it demonstrates continuing compliance with the 25% limit throughout the year.
+As at 31 December 2020, 27.1% of the shares were in public hands.